dungducphan/tfcvn/README.md

 ```

 - Make sure to make a folder named `workspace` and keep your code in it, otherwise it would not be persistent.
+- Tools like `vim` or `kinit` are already available so you can connect to or send job to FermiGrid.